erglo/wow-mission-report-button-plus/README-CF.md

 🗹 get an overview of all expansions with a landing page
 🗹 see a summary of all expansions at once
 🗹 in case you're hiding your minimap (button) you won't lose track of your mission progress and other expansion details
+🗹 it is completely optional and can be de-/activated in the settings

 ### Common